simonettoa/my-drawer-ng/README.md

 So with or without the gc (garbage collection) function the memory is not changing a lot.
 This is a big problem in sidedrawer app - any suggestion use the map without creating every time it ?

+***
+UPDATE

+A better solution is to call the mapbox via modal page as it's called in search page - the utils.gc() function has to be called (test it with or without setting the variable from the home page)

+***